-Every year over 3 300 tons of polyester transportation and lifting products from the industry group Axel Johnson International enter the global market.
-The products are made of high-strength industrial polyester to endure heavy lifts and security.
-However, these products have a short lifespan, and in most cases, they are only used once or a couple of times before they get discarded due to logistics, safety, or insurance reasons.
+Plastic pollution is one of the most pressing environmental challenges of today.
+In Sweden alone, only 10% of the plastics are recycled.
+Every year, over 3,300 tons of polyester transportation and lifting products from the industry group Axel Johnson International enter the global market.
+The products are made from high-strength industrial polyester to endure heavy lifts and security.
+However, the lifetime of these products is short, and they are only used once or a couple of times before they get discarded due to logistics, safety or insurance reasons.

 Firstly, Axfoundation mapped the demand for recycled polyester among Swedish fashion and outdoor brands to better understand the companies’ processes of sourcing recycled polyester and their thoughts on the future of materials.

 After validating the demand for an alternative feedstock for recycled polyester, the next step was to evaluate the recyclability of the feedstock.
 The textile used for the transportation and lifting products at Axel Johnson International, is made from 100% high-strength industrial polyester and the used products are often contaminated with oil and dirt.
 The project evaluated different methods for both mechanical and chemical recycling.

 Finally, the project decided to participate in the ‘Smart Loops’ research project.
 This research project, led by IVL, aimed to evaluate whether it is possible to have a specific collection and get smaller, but cleaner material streams, so-called “Smart loops” in Sweden.
 The results from the research project can be found here.